 The results were true to God’s word and did not return void.
 Street people were becoming aware of the truth that had changed my life: all things are possible if we can only believe in Jesus.
 St. Paul describes it in Philippians: “I can do all things in him who strengthens me.”
 (Phil 4:13) The street people needed extensive care outside of the church, and we began referring them to Teen Challenge-type facilities.
 Due to the high volume of people we were finding, there were not enough facilities available to take in all of our referrals.

 We soon realized that it was far more difficult for the young women on the streets.
-After some research and much prayer we decided that we would renovate our own, staff parsonage into a house for women from the streets.
+After some research and much prayer, we decided that we would renovate our own, staff parsonage into a house for women from the streets.
 Upon completing the three-month stay, they would be sent to existing, second-phase facilities to complete their care and discipleship.
 We called the house the Bethel Home for Girls.
 Eventually, we would receive referrals from all along the eastern seaboard.
-We even intervened into the justice system for some of the young ladies.
+We even intervened between the justice system and some of the young ladies.

 As the Lord would have it, on New Year’s Eve, a week before our divorce was scheduled, Yolanda returned to me and we were in church that night as a family, celebrating the coming 1999.
 I can only attribute our reconciliation to much prayer from family, friends, and various church communities.

 God eventually used this time of trial to lead both of us to a deeper relationship with Himself, each other, and His Church.
 When Yolanda came home, I knew it would take counseling and change for our marriage to be healed.
 I had prayed for the reconciliation of my family, but be careful what you pray for!

 A few months after our separation, Yolanda gave up her credentials and ordination papers.
 I thought it was more because of our marital difficulties than any doctrinal concerns.
 I had no idea that Yolanda had come back to me as a closet Catholic, nor that God would use her to eventually rethink my views as well.